About the Journal

 Focus and Scope

 The Electronic Journal of Combinatorics (E-JC) is a fully-refereed electronic journal with very high standards, publishing papers of substantial content and interest in all branches of discrete mathematics, including combinatorics, graph theory, and algorithms for combinatorial problems.
+We also publish high quality survey articles, including surveys that are periodically updated.

 Peer Review Process